 In April, President Joe Biden announced that he would be pulling out all U.S. troops from Afghanistan by September 11.
 Biden is the 4th American President under which the United States War in Afghanistan has been fought over the course of 20 years.
-During the war nearly 2400 United States service members have lost their lives, more then 20,000 have been wounded, between 35,000 and 40,00 civilians have been killed and the operation has had a total price tag in the realm of $2 trillion dollars.
+Within the past week, the Taliban started sweeping across the country, storming one provincial capital after another, president Ashraf Ghani fled the country, his government collapsed, and the Afghan security forces melted away as the Taliban moved into the capital.
+During the war, nearly 2400 United States service members have lost their lives, more than 20,000 have been wounded, between 35,000 and 40,00 civilians have been killed and the operation has had a total price tag in the realm of $2 trillion dollars.
 But as violence continues in the country what America has achieved with all the years and money involved is being called into question.

 It is into this situation that photographer Edward Grazda began photographing Afghanistan during the early days of the Soviet-Afghan War.
 On a trip through Asia in 1980, Grazda headed to the border areas between Pakistan and Afghanistan in order to photograph the refugees that were coming into Pakistan after the Soviet invasion.
 It would be the first of many trips to photograph what was going on in Afghanistan.

 “In 1982 I made a trip with the Mujahideen into Afghanistan, great people, who wanted to be photographed to show their fight against the Russians.
 The Afghans loved photos.”
 And fortunately for Grazda, the Russian occupation did not cause issues for his work.
 “Except for one bombing raid, I had no problems with the Russians.”